Link switches to other language version

 A course of study in nanosciences is a good fit for people with a broad interest in the natural sciences who want to acquire interdisciplinary skills in the natural sciences.
 For a Bachelor’s degree in nanosciences, an interest in biology, chemistry and physics is much more important than solid or above-average knowledge picked up in your classroom.
 Most courses of study will briefly repeat the relevant material so that all students can have a good start to their studies.

 Most Bachelor’s degree programmes are open-admission programmes and therefore do not have a numerus clausus (NC), so you do not need to have a minimum average grade in your school leaving certificate.
-However, you must always be able to present the general higher education entrance qualification or a recognised equivalent.
+However, you must always be able to present the higher education entrance qualification or a recognised equivalent.

 Even if you choose a German-language degree programme, you will probably also have to prove that you have sufficient knowledge of English, as specialist literature and the latest research results are sometimes only available in English.